-Prerequisite or concurrent: PC703 or PC718, NM703
+Prerequisite: PC705, either PC706 or PC716, PC707 Prerequisite or concurrent: PC703 or PC718, NM703

 NM705 Postpartum and Newborn Care (3-0)

 Providing evidence-based care during the postpartum period improves outcomes and health for the client, newborn, and family for a lifetime.
 Students begin with anatomy and physiology of the fetal-newborn transition and postpartum changes and apply that foundation to formulate care plans for the healthy newborn and postpartum client.
 Utilizing a diversity, equity, and inclusion framework, students will educate families and determine appropriate management plans to promote optimal postpartum and newborn outcomes.